 Let’s look a few examples.
 How about a microwave?
 A counter top microwave is not installed or built-in.
 You can pack it up when you move.
 A microwave installed over your stove?
 Permanently installed and built-in so it’s going to stay with the house.
 Refrigerator?
 This one is very common to ask about.
 Refrigerators are not technically considered built-in or permanent (unless it’s one of those cool Sub-Zero ones that is built into your existing cabinet structure), so they are not part of the property.
 A lot of people think (erroneously) that the fridge stays behind.
 Plants?
 If they’re in a pot on your front porch, pack them up.
 If they’re planted in the ground, they belong to the new owners.

 A great rule of thumb for sellers is that if you don’t want it to stay with the house, pack it up before you put your home on the market.
+If you want to sell your house fast in Liverpool, you can either take notes from this site or you can hire experts to help you.
 This helps prevent any miscommunication later down the road.
 I’ve seen sellers and buyers argue over a ceiling fan that the seller had intended to replace with a different one, but nobody ever mentioned until the end.
 The buyers will win this battle every time.
 If you didn’t have it in the contract (under Paragraph 2, Section D) as an exclusion, the buyers own it now.

 Paragraph 2, Section C